What Is Martha Stewart's Net Worth?

 In the town of Katonah, New York, Martha owns a 152-acre estate that she calls Cantitoe Corners.

-In Easthampton, New York Martha owns a one-acre oceanfront property that she acquired in 1991 after her divorce from Andrew Stewart.
-In September 2021 Martha sold this home for $16.5 million.
+In Easthampton, New York, she owns a one-acre oceanfront property that she acquired in 1991 after her divorce from Andrew Stewart.
+In September 2021, Martha sold this home for $16.5 million.

-In New York City's West Village Martha owns multiple units in a building on Perry Street.
-Martha herself reportedly no longer lives at any of her units, but her daughter Alexis is still an occupant.
-Speaking of Alexis Stewart.
-In February 2019, Alexis put a different multi-unit apartment complex covering more than 9,000 square-feet on the market for a mouth-watering $53 million.
+In New York City's West Village, Martha owns multiple units in a building on Perry Street.
+Martha herself reportedly no longer lives at any of her units, but her daughter, Alexis, is still an occupant.
+Speaking of Alexis Stewart, in February 2019, she put a different multi-unit apartment complex covering more than 9,000 square feet on the market for a mouth-watering $53 million.

-Martha owns a second condo in NYC, this one on Fifth avenue with views of Central Park.
+Martha owns a second condo in NYC, this one on Fifth Avenue with views of Central Park.
+In May 2024, Martha paid $12.3 million for yet another NYC condo, this one located in a building called The Belnord.